Canadian oil-producing province Alberta triples deficit estimate to C$24.2 billion | MarketScreener

 Toews said plans to balance Alberta's budget are delayed, and he intends to give a three-year fiscal update in November.

+Missing from Alberta's update were steps to tame the deficit, said Trevor Tombe, associate professor of economics at University of Calgary.

+"There is a large challenge that awaits and it's going to almost surely require changes in taxes or other increases in revenue."

 Alberta finished the last fiscal year with a C$12.2 billion deficit.
-Debt is forecast to reach C$99.6 billion by the end of the current fiscal year.
+Debt looks to reach C$99.6 billion by next March.

-Revenue for the current 2020-21 year is estimated at C$38.4 billion, down from the previous estimate of C$50 billion, due to reduced income taxes and funds from natural resources and gaming.
+Revenue for the current 2020-21 year is estimated at C$38.4 billion, down from the previous estimate of C$50 billion.

-The drop included the impact of a 13% cut in oil production, which may slash the government's oil and gas royalties by C$3.7 billion.
-It forecast U.S. benchmark oil prices to average $35.60 per barrel in 2020-21, down from Alberta's previous estimate of $58.
+The drop factored in a 13% cut in oil production, which may slash government oil and gas royalties by C$3.7 billion.
+Alberta forecast U.S. oil prices to average $35.60 per barrel in 2020-21, down from $58.

-Kenney's United Conservative Party government boosted its spending forecast to C$62.6 billion from C$57.3 billion.
+Kenney's United Conservative Party government boosted spending to C$62.6 billion from C$57.3 billion.

-Alberta announced in June it will accelerate a corporate tax cut and spend C$10 billion on infrastructure to jump-start its economy.
+Alberta announced in June it would accelerate a corporate tax cut and spend C$10 billion on infrastructure to jump-start its economy.

-Moody's Investors Service said in July it expected Canadian provinces to shift to stabilizing rising debt burdens once economic growth resumes.

 By Rod Nickel